 Only about half of all small businesses last five years, according to the U.S. Small Business Administration (SBA).
 More than 80 percent of them lose ground because of cash management issues, per Entrepreneur.
 Banks are not always reliable funding solutions, and business owners know this.
 In the last annual survey, 30 percent of businesses needed financing and did not apply for reasons like debt aversion or a belief they wouldn’t get the funding they needed, as reported in the Small Business Credit Survey.
 They weren’t necessarily wrong.
 Only about one-third of those who applied for funding actually got what they needed.

-Top factoring companies fill this vital gap by allowing businesses to unlock money trapped in their accounts receivables.
-It works for all types of businesses, including those with a history of bankruptcy and those who haven’t established strong credit yet.
+Top factoring companies fill this vital gap by allowing businesses to unlock money trapped in their accounts receivable.
+It works for all types of businesses, including those with a history of bankruptcy and those that haven’t established strong credit yet.

 In short, the business owner or decision maker gets set up with a factoring company and then sends them their unpaid invoices.
 The factoring company then provides a cash advance for a portion of the invoice value and then waits for payment from the client.
 Meanwhile, the business moves forward and can apply the working capital in whatever way makes the most sense, be it covering essential expenses like payroll or channeling it into growth.
 Once the client pays, the business receives the remaining amount minus a nominal factoring fee.